 Marion Coe (Ph.D.)

-I am interested in perishable technology and its relationship to human subsistence and landscape use in the Great Basin and Snake River Plain.
-I have conducted analyses using light and scanning-electron microscopy on perishable assemblages from the Four Siblings Rockshelter site in eastern Nevada and Aviators Cave lava-tube site at the Idaho National Laboratory, southeastern Idaho.
-I have worked at sites in Pennsylvania and Maryland, and I have been involved in CSFA projects in Alaska and Idaho.
+Marion is interested in perishable technology and its relationship to human subsistence and landscape use in the Great Basin and Snake River Plain.
+She has conducted analyses using light and scanning-electron microscopy on perishable assemblages from the Four Siblings Rockshelter site in eastern Nevada and Aviators Cave lava-tube site at the Idaho National Laboratory, southeastern Idaho.
+Marion has worked at sites in Pennsylvania and Maryland, and she has been involved in CSFA projects in Alaska and Idaho.
 My dissertation research will focus on comparing regional plant-material usage in Paleoindian through Archaic periods.
 (Chair: Ted Goebel)

 Angela Gore (Ph.D.)